Support

 If you need more serious coverage, choose FORSYTE Plus.

-Plus is the operator version.
+Plus is the advanced version.
 It is built for HackRF-class hardware, which gives FORSYTE a wider view of the radio environment.
 Plus is the better choice for security teams, site protection, field use, drone-awareness work, GPS / GNSS interference awareness, automatic signal recognition, and direction-finding workflows.

 A simple rule: choose Lite if you are learning, training, testing, or using a low-cost RTL-SDR receiver.
 Choose Plus if you are protecting a site, supporting a security task, using HackRF-class hardware, or you need better drone-awareness, GPS-interference awareness, signal recognition, or direction finding.